erik1968/analog-smith21/content/pages/blog/street-photography.md

       relativeUrl: true
 layout: post
 ---
 This was a project early-on in my training in EWU’s Visual Communication Design program (c. winter 2019), so I was still getting used to all the digital design tools.

+> *For **some reason** I really like how these compositions turned out*

 Basically, this project was an exploration into the core concepts of design related to ***“how things look,” aka: FORM*** *\[ >>> Huge KUDOS to Prof Ginelle Hustrulid + the text “GO A Kidd’s Guide to Graphic Design, by Chip Kidd” ].*